stephyraju/spiceworld/README.md

 As a user, I want to be able to:

 * view the recipes from any device (mobile, tablet, desktop).
+* see recipes from other users to get new ideas.
-* Easily navigate through the recipes by various main filters.
+* easily navigate through the recipes by various main filters.
 * view all recipes as a Guest.
+* vote like/dislike for recipes added by other users
-* Search any specific recipe.
+* search any specific recipe.
+* search recipes by different category.
 * Login and add my recipes.[Creatre]
+* Easily see all of the recipes I have submitted.
 * Get the instruction to make a dish from this site.[Read]
 * Edit the recipes I've added.[Edit]
 * Delete the recipes I've submitted.[Delete]